SAFA-SNN: Sparsity-Aware On-Device Few-Shot Class-Incremental Learning with Fast-Adaptive Structure of Spiking Neural Network: Subspace Projection

-\subsection{Subspace projection}
+\section{Subspace Projection}

 Prototypical networks are a few-shot learning framework designed to recognize novel classes using only a small number of labeled examples.
-The model uses a shared feature extractor to embed both labeled support images into a common feature space.
-For each class, the embeddings of its support samples are averaged to form a prototype vector that represents the class in the feature space.
-Classification is performed by comparing embeddings to these prototypes using a distance metric, typically Euclidean distance.
-Predictions are made on embeddings based on L2 proximity to each class prototype~\citep{wertheimer2019few}.
-Since classification in prototypical networks is non-parametric, training focuses on optimizing the feature extractor.
-The model is trained using episodic tasks consisting of small support and query sets, enabling it to produce discriminative prototypes from limited examples.
-Constructing complex classifiers \( f(\cdot) \) is challenging under such constraints.
-In SAFA-SNN, we employ a simple yet effective prototype update strategy, Subspace Projection, which isolates attribute-relevant information without relying on auxiliary networks or weighted loss terms~\citep{li2020latent}.
+The model uses a shared feature extractor to embed all input images into a common feature space.
+For each class, the embeddings of its support samples are averaged to form a prototype vector that represents the class in this space.
+Classification is performed by measuring the distance between query embeddings and class prototypes, typically using the Euclidean (L2) distance.
+Each query sample is assigned to the class whose prototype is closest in the embedding space~\citep{wertheimer2019few}.
+As classification in prototype-based networks is non-parametric, training primarily focuses on optimizing the feature extractor.
+The model is trained task-wise, consisting of small N-way K-shot, enabling it to produce discriminative prototypes from limited examples.
+Under such a few-shot constraint, learning complex parametric decision functions is inherently difficult.
+In SAFA-SNN, we employ a simple yet effective prototype update strategy based on subspace projection, which isolates attribute-relevant information without introducing auxiliary networks or additional weighted loss terms~\citep{li2020latent}.

-\subsection{Datasets and Spiking architecture details}
+\section{Datasets and Spiking Architecture Details}